Raw Milk: A Raw Deal

 Presently she is living in Northern California on the coast and receiving some therapies in her community there.
 As she regains more function, I would like her to come to the Rogue Valley for more intensive physical and occupational therapies.

-My prognosis regarding the Guillain Barre is that she will likely experience continued slow progression in terms of regaining her strength and functionality.
-However, I do believe that she will have permanent disability as a result of her Guillain Barre Syndrome.
+My prognosis regarding the Guillain-Barré is that she will likely experience continued slow progression in terms of regaining her strength and functionality.
+However, I do believe that she will have permanent disability as a result of her Guillain-Barré syndrome.

 She suffered a very profound neurologic injury requiring her to be ventilator dependent for about three months.
 At this time she is over seven months out after presentation of initial symptoms and remains quadriplegic …